subvertnormality/mosaic/README.md

 ![Pattern select buttons](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/trig_editor_pattern_select.png)

 To set your rhythm, simply tap in steps using the sequencer.
 Bright steps symbolize a trig.
 To define its length, press and hold a trig, then choose its ending step.
 Steps with a subtle glow show the length.
-Since patterns are monophonic, one trig’s duration ends upon meeting another.
+In a single pattern, one trig’s duration ends upon meeting another.

 ![Trig sequencer](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/trig_editor_sequencer.png)